-Note 18: Restructuring
+Note 19: Restructuring

 In the fourth quarter of fiscal year 2014, the Company made a strategic decision to reduce its investment in the long haul optical market, realign its product groupings, and align spending to current demand levels.
-As a result of these actions, the Company incurred liabilities, included in "Accrued liabilities" on the consolidated balance sheet as of January 26, 2014, associated with the resulting workforce reductions and contract cancellations which are summarized in the following table:
+As a result of these actions, the Company incurred restructuring costs, associated with the resulting workforce reductions and contract cancellations which are included in "Restructuring" on the consolidated statement of operations.